We meet the Bilton siblings and establish a bit of background

 The fastest way to the estate’s deep forest was through the formal gardens.
 The perfume of late summer flowers filled the air as they passed through it, a riot of colors reflecting the bright sunshine.
 Isa and Hy were chattering while Malcolm grumbled about “only fools would hike in this infernal heat.

 As they passed the gardener, they could hear him cursing, that is until he saw them.
-“Ahh, pardon me, Miss Isabelle, I didn’t see you comein’ this way.”
+“Ahh, pardon me, Miss Isabelle, I didn’t see you comin’ this way.”

 “That’s quite alright, Thomas; I’ve heard far worse at school.
 We girls do have foul mouths when we gather.”